Complex society: Emergence of complex societies

 Before human beings developed complex societies, they lived in primitive societies.
 The historical consensus is that complex societies emerged from primitive societies around 4000-2000 BCE in Egypt, Mesopotamia, the Indus Valley and China.
 According to traditional theories of how states emerged, the initial spark for the development of complex societies was an agricultural surplus.
 This economic specialization leads to divisions of labor.
 The economic transition from an agricultural economy to a division of labor is the most basic explanation of how societies go from primitive to complex.

 Before the rise of complex societies, there was little need for a strong, centralized state government.
 The increase in populations in these societies meant that the society was too big to rely on interpersonal and informal connections to resolve disputes.
 This meant there was a need for a hierarchical authority to be acknowledged as the final arbiter in such scenarios.
 This judicial authority was also able to claim military, economic and religious authority.
-Often a claim to one realm was enough to support political ambitions in other realms.
+Often, a claim to one realm was enough to support political ambitions in other realms.
 This hierarchical decision-making structure became the state, which distinguishes primitive from complex societies.

 The evolution of complex societies can be attributed to several factors.
 The prevalent theory which explains the start of complex societies is the pressure exuded by warfare or a method to organize a population of approximately more than 150.
-Warfare contribution to establishing complex societies by creating pressure for comprehension between groups which strengthens the cooperation in groups, it improves the organization of the groups structure, and pushes the desire to grow the population of the group.
+Warfare contributes to establishing complex societies by creating pressure for comprehension between groups which strengthens the cooperation in groups, it improves the organization of the groups structure, and pushes the desire to grow the population of the group.
 The growth of population results in the loss of person to person interaction which creates a need for a system to keep track the interaction between the leads of the group.
-The groups would then create symbols of either language, clothing or ideology to identify who belongs to the group and where are their position in the society.
-The process of identifying the who resides in the groups also expands to identifying the power structure of the group.
+The groups would then create symbols of either language, clothing or ideology to identify who belongs to the group and their position in the society.
+The process of identifying who resides in the groups also expands to identifying the power structure of the group.
 The identification of the power structure within the group is commonly distributed as a hierarchical power structure meaning groups are organized with one head of the group overseeing the whole group.
 The group will eventually grow to a state in which labor is divided within specializations meaning that there are branches in the society that are in charge in military affairs, laws, or religion of said society, the elites of the society occupied the leading positions in the branches.